UserMB/ParkingTicketSimulator/README.md

 ## Terms of Use

-This Project was developed as part of my college assignment and made available to help someone else working on a similar database design project.
+This Project was developed as part of my college assignment and made available to help someone else working on a similar Java project.

 ## License